 Standing as one of the few reminders of the California Gold Rush era, Columbia State Historic Park appears frozen in time, as one of the best-preserved towns of the mid-19th Century.

-Established in 1850 by a small group of prospectors, the once second largest city in California exploded into a thriving commercial and mining district, and unlike many early settlements that eventually changed or disappeared over time, Columbia’s shops and buildings remain preserved for visitors to enjoy today.
+Established in 1850 by a small group of prospectors, the once second-largest city in California exploded into a thriving commercial and mining district.
+Unlike many early settlements that eventually changed or disappeared over time, Columbia’s shops and buildings remain preserved for visitors to enjoy today.

 Although a popular destination for people of all ages, Columbia especially seems to capture the hearts of children — of all ages — who enjoy the chance to pan for gold, ride a 100-year old stagecoach, or grab a homemade sugar treat at the Columbia Candy Kitchen.

-For accommodations steeped in rich Americana, the Columbia City Hotel and its sister the Fallon Hotel, offers guests a glimpse into one of the most intriguing periods of California’s past, as they are transported back in time from the moment they enter either of the authentically restored country inns.
+For accommodations steeped in rich Americana, the Columbia City Hotel and its sister the Fallon Hotel offers a glimpse into one of the most intriguing periods of California’s past.
+Guests are transported back in time from the moment they enter either of the authentically restored country inns.

-Every room in these marvelous old hotels is adorned with Victorian antiques and ornamental wall coverings, with each having its own common sitting parlor where guests can read, sip tea or participate in one of the many board games that are usually taking place.
+Every room in these marvelous old hotels features Victorian antiques and ornamental wall coverings, Each room has a typical sitting parlor where guests can read, sip tea or participate in one of the many board games that are usually taking place.

 When hungry, hotel guests do not need to travel far, as dining at the celebrated City Hotel Restaurant will provide a memorable occasion, with its seasonally changing menu and robust wine list, which is of the finest in California.
-A majority of the wines on hand can also be sampled at the five wineries located within a 15-minute drive from the hotel.

 For evening entertainment, visitors can catch the latest Sierra Repertory Theatre production at the nearby historic Fallon Theater.
-Incredible performances in an authentic setting best describe this live theater experience, which has been taking place for the past 30 years and today presents 10 main stage shows annually.
+Incredible performances in an authentic setting best describe this live theater experience, which has been taking place for the past 30 years and today presents ten main stage shows annually.